weavedigitalstudio/weave-cache-purge-helper/README.md

 This is a fork of the Cache Purge Helper plugin, tailored for in-house use by Weave Digital Studio and HumanKind Funeral Websites.
 It includes additional hooks for WordPress, ACF, WP-Umbrella and Beaver Builder to trigger NGINX Helper or LiteSpeed Cache plugin purges.

-## Changes we've made from the Original Plugin
+## Changes we've made from the original plugin

 ### Added
 - Integration with ACF Options pages updates to trigger cache purges.